MarcusEricsson is the leader of the new wave of Swedish racing drivers. He currently competes in the Formula 1 World Championship with Sauber.

 Marcus Ericsson was the 2007 Formula BMW champion

 In 2007, Ericsson became a driver of Fortec Motorsport and debuted in the Formula BMW UK.
 Many were thinking that Marcus will use his first year in the series to gain some experience but he was in the battle for the title during the whole season and eventually won it with a margin of 40 points and seven wins on his account.

 Still a teenager, Ericsson started a search for the place in Formula 3 in 2008.
 He had an offer from Formula 3 Euro Series team ASM but opted to stay in England and continued with Fortec, driving in British Formula 3 championship.
 Despite some notable performances, Marcus couldn’t win the race but he still had to be happy with the 5th place in the overall standings.

-Marcus Ericsson conquers Japanese Formula 3
+Marcus conquered Japanese Formula 3 in 2009

 A bit surprisingly, Ericsson moved to Japan in 2009, but that proved to be a good decision.
 Driving in the Japanese Formula 3 he won the title scoring five wins and having other six podiums, driving for TOM’S, one of the best Japanese teams.

 He also appeared in six races of British Formula 3 that year, driving for Raikkonen Robertson Racing, and won two out of six races he has entered.
 The same year he won the pole position for Macau Grand Prix but finished 4th in the race.